ECDConnect/ECDConnect/README.md

 ### Backend
 *   Start the PostgreSQL server
-*   Using VS Studio run the solution.
+*   Using Visual Studio run the solution.
 Verify that the browser page opens with the GraphQL schema.

 ### Frontend PWA